nRFCloud/nrf-mesh-cli/README.md

 ## Requirements
 - Python 3.0 or later
-- Gateway must already be added and connected to nRF Cloud
+- Mesh gateway must already be added and connected to nRF Cloud
 - You must make an "account device" and acquire the following certificates via this nRF Cloud REST
   endpoint: `POST https://api.nrfcloud.com/v1/account/certificates`
     - caCert.crt